 1. The table above does not indicate all of the skills and experience possessed by individual directors and Audit & Supervisory Board members.
-2. Newly appointed at the General Meeting of Shareholders held on June 23, 2023.

 Reasons and Criteria for Selection of Skills

 Based on our management plan and various policies, we have established the following eight items for skills criteria.